TimoKats/pylan/misc/docs.md

 ```

-There are 2 important classes in this library: Item and Pattern.
-A pattern is an abstract base class, with multiple implementations.
-These implementations resemble a time based pattern (e.g. add 10 every month, yearly inflation, etc).
-The Item is something that patterns can be added to, like a savings account.
+There are 2 important classes in this library: Item and Projection.
+A projection is an abstract base class, with multiple implementations.
+These implementations resemble a time based projection (e.g. add 10 every month, yearly inflation, etc).
+The Item is something that projections can be added to, like a savings account.